xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 .. glossary::

    Abstract
-      If current stage position is a little off from a hole center and you want to center to it, one common way is to use a hole template to align to.
+      If the current stage position is slightly off from the center of a hole and you want to center it, a common approach is to use a hole template for alignment.

-      However, there is an alternative way for this.
-SerialEM hole finding routine is powerful and robust.
-One can simply detect hole positions and center to the closest one, without using "AutoAlign".
-This is done conveniently with a script command.
+      However, there is an alternative method.
+The hole-finding routine in SerialEM is both powerful and robust.
+You can detect hole positions and center on the closest one without using "AutoAlign."
+This can be done easily with a script command.

-      In this note, I share how I use the function with two examples.
+      In this note, I will share how I use this function, along with two examples.

 .. _two_examples: